sarathkumar1304/End-to-End-Customer-Churn-Prediction/README.md

 - **MLflow** -  For tracking experiments and managing model lifecycle.
 - **Streamlit** -  A user-friendly UI framework for creating interactive web applications.
 - **FastAPI & Flask** - Back-end frameworks to build APIs for model interactions.
+- **Evidently Ai** - A tool for Model Monitering and data drift detection.

 ## 📝 Overview
 This design document outlines the development of a web application for predicting customer churn using a dataset that includes customer Age, Support Calls , Usage Frequency, Last Interaction, Tenure, Contract Length.
 The application will allow users to input customer data and receive predictions on churn likelihood.